 - It wouldn’t be a terrible idea to bring an umbrella for shade.

 - I’m glad my big girls wore boots.
 I did find a tick crawling on me later (I was wearing flip flops in the field), but it could have come from someplace else!
 Just be smart.
 Wear sunscreen.
 Drink water.
 You know the drill.

-- I should have brought along a carrier for our tot.
+- I should have brought along a carrier for our young tot.

 - If you’ve been to Pumpkin Works, you’re familiar with the area.
 The farm is just a mile or so away!

 Although this farm has a Paris address, it’s about half the distance to this maze as it is to the beach and splash pad.
 Google maps says it’s just 18 minutes (10 miles) from Terre Haute as opposed to 32 minutes to Twin Lakes.

 The 10-acre sunflower maze is on the property of L&A Family Farms.
 Here are some of the details mentioned on their website: